cheeyeo/grpc_aws_alb_example/README.md

 To remove all AWS resources:
 ```
-terraform -chdir=terraform destroy -var-file=config.tfvars
+make teardown
 ```

 ### gRPC TLS Notes

-* ALB has end-to-end support for HTTP/2 TLS so there's no need to enable HTTPS as protocol in the Target Group between the ALB and containers

-	In this example we are using full HTTPS connections from ALB > gRPC service and back.
-The blog post shows a version where the protocol from ALB > gRPC is HTTP only, even though it uses HTTPS as a listener.

-	If one tries to establish a client connection as per the blog post, it will fail with "SSL:Verify" errors.

-	I suspect the reason is the blog post also uses a custom domain registered with Route53 and the same domain is in the certificates registered via the certificate manager.

-	So perhaps thats why the client works without specifying any root certificates for verification ...
+* ALB uses TLS cert to terminate front-end connection, and decrypts requests from clients before sending it to targets

+	ALB operates at Application Layer

+* TLS terminates at ALB and connection between ALB and backend left unencrypted

 * To use a self signed cert on ALB, we need to sign the cert with `subjectAltName` set to both `localhost` and `*.us-east-1.elb.amazonaws.com`.
 This can be adjusted to suit...

 	Note that this is by no means a secure way of running a production service.
-The server keys are unencrypted and really should use a KMS service to provision the certificates dynamically at run time...
+The private keys should be encrypted using secrets manager and loaded into the service at runtime...

 * Also the certificate should be issued to a domain, and we can create an Route 53 Alias record that points to the DNS A record of the ALB ...

-* If running with mutual client / server TLS on, we need to enable HTTPS for healthcheck else ALB fails...
+* If running with server-side TLS on, we need to enable HTTPS for healthcheck else ALB fails...

 * To inspect the generated TLS certs we can use openssl: